MHickey2/First_Project/TEST.md

 ## As a regular user of the site

 - I want to have updated information and possibly more expansion to cover more areas within the remit of the site.

+After engaging with users, it is hoped that new content will utilize user feedbacks and will be expand according to their needs.
+The webinar will also be key to determining future scope of the website.

 - I would like an updated Resources List.

-The website can be expanded to include more areas of interest, in this regard expansion will depend on user feedback, this is where intereaction is key and social media and the upcoming webinar will be good resources.
+By keeping up to date with current trends, the resource section will grow to keep up with the futrure needs of the users.

 ## As the site owner, I want to …..

-- Provide a compendium of information that offers the user insights and tips to the users on how to create more balance in their life.
+- Provide a compendium of information that offers the user insights and tips to create more balance in their lives.
 - Engage with the site users and discover ways to improve the site and provide information relevant to my user's needs.
 - I want to extend the knowledge base within my site and use innovative ways to keep my users satisfied.

-- Discover any shortcomings in the present site, and use user feedback to improve the user experience within the site.
+The website can be expanded to include more areas of interest, in this regard expansion will depend on user feedback, this is where intereaction is key and social media and the upcoming webinar will be good resources.

 #### [Return to Table of Contents](#toc)
 #### [Return to README.md](README.md)